helgoboss/helgobox/doc/user-guide.md

 Defining your own controllers can have a bunch of benefits:

+- You can use the awesome [controller projection feature](https://www.youtube.com/watch?v=omuYBznEShk&feature=youtu.be) to project your controller mapping to a mobile device.
+- You can use controller presets made by other users and thereby save precious setup time.
+Or you can contribute them yourself!
 - You can make your primary mappings independent of the actual controller that you use.
 This is done using so-called *virtual* sources and targets.
-    - Example: Map a button on your controller to "Virtual Button 1" and map "Virtual Button 1" to your track volume.
 - This also allows you to give your knobs, buttons etc. descriptive and friendly names instead of just e.g. "CC 15".
 - Even if you don't want to swap controllers, decoupling your mappings from the actual MIDI sources can give you the flexibility to change something about your controller elements (e.g. the source range) and thereby affecting all primary mappings without even having to change them.
-- You can use the awesome *controller projection* feature to project your controller mapping to a mobile device.

-In this view, you have some more user interface elements at your disposable:
+In this view, you have some more user interface elements at your disposal:

 - **Controller:** This shows the list of available controller presets.
 A few are shipped with ReaLearn itself but you can also define your own ones and add them to this list!
 By default, this is set to "&lt;None&gt;", which means that no particular controller is active.
 Both controller mappings and controller presets are completely optional.
   If you select a preset in this list, its corresponding mappings will be loaded and immediately get active.
 - **-:** This permanently deletes the currently chosen controller preset.
+You can also delete built-in presets.
-This also works for controller presets shipped with ReaLearn.
-If you use ReaPack for installation, it should restore those built-in presets on next sync.
+  However, if you use ReaPack for installation, it should restore them on next sync.
 - **Save:** If you made changes to a preset, you can save them by pressing this button.
 This works for built-in presets as well but I would strongly recommend against changing them directly.
 Better use *Save as...* and choose a custom name.
- **Save as...** This allows you to save all currently visible controller mappings as a new controller preset.
+- **Save as...** This allows you to save all currently visible controller mappings as a new controller preset.
 Please choose a descriptive name.
     - Saving your controller mappings as a preset is optional.
 All controller mappings are saved together with your current ReaLearn instance anyway, no worries.
 But as soon as you want to reuse these controller